Go to Next Chapter -- Return to Contents/Index

 It

-Shadow Brook’s young adults into cats.
+Shadowbrook Arm’s young adults into cats.

 But, as the six male cats bedded down in the field, waiting for dawn’s

-light, the Shadow Brook Witch, herself, remained on the prowl for more
+light, the Shadowbrook Witch, herself, remained on the prowl for more

 victims.
 She was not finished yet;